Polymer/old-docs-site/resources/faq.md

 loaded from the following URLs:

     <script src="//cdnjs.cloudflare.com/ajax/libs/polymer/{{site.latest_version}}/platform.js"></script>
-    <link rel="import" href="//cdnjs.cloudflare.com/ajax/libs/polymer/{{site.latest_version}}/polymer.html"></link>
+    <script src="//cdnjs.cloudflare.com/ajax/libs/polymer/{{site.latest_version}}/polymer.js"></script>

+There are a number of reasons why we recommend you use Bower instead of the CDN:

+- The CDN does not host polymer.html which removes the ability for elements to import it.
-Because there are so many elements which are not hosted on the CDN we recommend you use Bower whenever possible.
-If you're using the CDN you will also not be able to Vulcanize your code.
+- There are many elements which are not hosted on the CDN so it might be tricky to include all of them in your project.
+- You will not be able to [Vulcanize your code](/articles/concatenating-web-components.html).

 ### When will other browsers support these APIs natively? {#nativesupport}